vmware-tanzu/velero/design/plugin-backup-and-restore-progress-design.md

 In order to know the CR created for the particular restore of a volume, Velero adds following labels to CR:
 - `velero.io/backup-name` with value as Backup Name, and,
 - `velero.io/snapshot-id` with value as snapshot id that need to be restored
+- `velero.io/provider` with value as `Provider` in `VolumeSnapshotLocation`

 Labels will be set with the value returned from `GetValidName` function. (https://github.com/vmware-tanzu/velero/blob/master/pkg/label/label.go#L35).

-Plugin will be able to identify CR by using snapshotID that it received as parameter of CreateVolumeFromSnapshot API.
+Plugin will be able to identify CR by using snapshotID that it received as parameter of CreateVolumeFromSnapshot API, and plugin's Provider name.
 It updates the progress of restore operation regularly if plugin supports feature of showing progress.

 Velero deletes VolumePluginRestore CR when it handles deletion of Restore CR.